kvnyijia/mini-reddit/README.md

 ```bash
 yarn start
 ```
-then [Apollo Server](https://www.apollographql.com/docs/apollo-server/) and GraphQL endpoints will be running on http://localhost:4000/graphql
+then [Apollo Server](https://www.apollographql.com/docs/apollo-server/) and GraphQL endpoints will be running on the port you designated, like http://localhost:4000/graphql